 Most of the time I start in Genesis and set a course towards Revelation.
 But you know what happens right around the book of Numbers… the begats, begats, begats.
 Phew.
 I think that’s right around this time of year, too.
 Then I end up having to read double for days when I couldn’t get through the whole passage.

 In search of a fresh take on reading my Bible, I googled and found a unique plan: Bible reading by genre (category).
 Oh the English teacher in me did two skips and clicked my heels together when I saw this chart!
-You can download it here.

-Advantages to reading the Bible by genre:
+Advantages to Read Your Bible Through by Genre

-At first, it might seem disjointing to read SEVEN different books in a week.
-(Personally, I do this all the time with novels, so it doesn’t bother me).
-But I found I made stronger connections between books of the Bible.
-If I read in Genesis about God’s promises to Abraham, and a few days later, I read in the gospels about Abraham, I would consider how the two passages were connected.
-This would’ve never happened in the regular reading schedule, because I would’ve read Genesis in January, but not gotten to the Gospels until September.
+If I read in Genesis about God’s promises to Abraham, and a few days later, I read in the gospels about Abraham, this would make me stop and consider how the two passages were connected.
+On my regular “straight through” reading plan, this never happened, because I would read Genesis in January, but not gotten to the Gospels until September.
 By then the ideas and connections would’ve been too far apart for me to take note.

 This is the second year I am doing Bible Genre reading (actually, I started halfway through last year).
 I encourage you to give it a try – it’s something different, and you may enjoy it as much as I do!

-Bible Study Helps and Gifts
+Read your Bible Through Helps & Gifts

 Do you have a favorite Bible?
 If you’re looking to set up a Bible study area or gift a friend some Bible study materials, here’s a list of ideas – everything from pretty Bibles to study guides, and note-taking helpers!